New mother writes children’s book for daughter to connect to Pakistani roots

 She added: “We could do an all-around-the-world series – Sudan, I’ll Be Back or Bangladesh, I’ll Be Back – because it would just be really good for kids to get back in touch.”

-Pakistan, I’ll Be Back by Unzela Khan can be purchased on Amazon here
+Pakistan, I’ll Be Back by Unzela Khan Sheikh can be purchased on Amazon here